Del Martin and Phyllis Lyon: Del Martin

 Del Martin was born as Dorothy Louise Taliaferro on May 5, 1921, in San Francisco.
 She was the first salutatorian to graduate from George Washington High School.
-She was educated at the University of California, Berkeley and at San Francisco State College, where she studied journalism, and she earned a Doctor of Arts degree from the Institute for Advanced Study of Human Sexuality.
+She was educated at the University of California, Berkeley and at San Francisco State College, where she studied journalism.
+She earned a Doctor of Arts degree from the Institute for Advanced Study of Human Sexuality.
 She was married for four years to James Martin and retained his name after their divorce.
 She had one daughter, Kendra Mon.
 Martin died on August 27, 2008, at UCSF Hospice in San Francisco, from complications of an arm bone fracture.
 She was 87 years old.
 Her wife, Phyllis, was at her side.
 San Francisco mayor Gavin Newsom ordered that the flags at City Hall be flown at half-staff in her honor.

 In 1977, Martin became an associate of the Women's Institute for Freedom of the Press (WIFP).
 WIFP is an American nonprofit publishing organization.
-The organization works to increase communication between women and connect the public with forms of women-based media.
+The organization works to increase communication among women and connect the public with forms of women-based media.

 Martin was also one of the founders of the Lesbian Mothers Union.

 Phyllis Lyon

 Phyllis Lyon was born on November 10, 1924, in Tulsa, Oklahoma.
 She held a degree in journalism from the University of California, Berkeley, earned in 1946.
 During the 1940s, she worked as a reporter for the Chico Enterprise-Record, and during the 1950s, she worked as part of the editorial staff of two Seattle magazines.

+In 1968, Lyon began a career as a sex educator with the National Sex and Drug Forum, later the National Sex Forum.

 On June 26, 2015, when the U.S. Supreme Court ruled gay marriage legal, the 90-year-old Lyon "laughed and laughed when told the news.
 'Well how about that?' she said.
 'For goodness' sakes.'"
 She died on April 9, 2020, at the age of 95.